- Get Our Free Newsletter!

 Depending on where you live in the country, your flock can be affected by a variety of pests.
 These include mites, lice, assorted fleas and ticks.
 Most people do not think of these as predators.
 How could something so tiny do so much damage?
 Well, in fact, it is important to stay on top of […]Read more »

-by Jennifer Sartell A couple of years ago we went to The Grandpa Tiny’s Chicken Show.
+Jennifer Sartell Photos by author A couple of years ago we went to The Grandpa Tiny’s Chicken Show.
 It’s a spectacular display of beautiful and rare poultry.
 The finest of the finest in our mid-Michigan area.
 At the show, I remember passing a cage among the junior entries with a Silkie in it.
-This Silkie was among […]Read more »
+This […]Read more »